 Big Cat Rescue of Tampa, FL is excited to tell you about an opportunity that is sure to feed your beastly appetite for adventure.
 Our Big Cat Keeper Tour is the most exclusive behind the scenes experience you can find in the animal world that is respectful to the animals and safe for the guests.
 If you are an animal lover and want to see the inner workings of a real animal sanctuary, then this 2-hour experience is what you have been searching for.
-No where else can you get this close and enjoy such a wide variety of wild cats, and support a great cause at the same time.
+No where else can you get this close, interact with such a wide variety of wild cats, and support a great cause at the same time.

 The Keeper Tour includes: